vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 command line, using V to replace $ (since Linux shell scripts don't like $).
 Eg.

 ChatScript Vmyvar=fatcat
-ChatScript Vmyvar=”tony is here”
+ChatScript Vmyvar="tony is here"
-ChatScript “Vmyvar=tony is here”
+ChatScript "Vmyvar=tony is here"

 Quoted strings will be stored without the quotes.
 Bot variables are always reset to their original value at each volley, even if you overwrite them during a volley.
 This can be